dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 units to be included in the analysis and if you want to send out notifications for and/or persist the results found.
 The result of this analysis will be a list of violations found using your criteria.

-The way server jobs was scheduled was changed in 2.29.
-It now has options for configuration.
-See the [Scheduling](#webapi_scheduling) api for more information.

 The first path variable is an identifier referring to the data set to validate.
 XML and JSON resource representations are supported.
 The